Childe Hassam: 1890s

 The couple returned to the United States in 1889, taking residence in New York City.
 He resumed his studio illustration and in good weather produced landscapes out-of-doors.
 He found a studio apartment at Fifth Avenue and 17th Street, a view that he painted in one of his first New York oils, Fifth Avenue in Winter.
 The fashionable street was traveled at that time by horse-drawn carriages and trolleys.
 It was one of his favorite paintings and he exhibited it several times.
 It skillfully uses a distinctive dark palette of blacks and browns (normally considered "forbidden colors" by strict Impressionists) to create a winter urban panorama, which Le Figaro praised for its "American character".
 For his Washington Arch in Spring (1890), he instead demonstrated a bright pastel palette suffused with white similar to what Monet might have employed.

 The sudden shift expanded his options and his range.
 Through the 1890s, his technique increasingly evolved toward Impressionism in both oil and watercolor, even as the movement itself was giving way to Post-Impressionism and Fauvism.
 During his European stay, he continued to favor street and horse scenes, avoiding some of the other favorite depictions of the Impressionists, such as opera, cabaret, theater, and boating.
 He also painted garden and "flower girl" scenes, some featuring his wife, including Geraniums (1888) which he presented at the Salon exhibition in 1889.
-He managed to exhibit at all three Salon shows during his Paris stay but won only one bronze medal.
+He managed to exhibit at all three Salon shows during his Paris stay.